OctopusDeploy/blog/blog/2023-03/how-to-measure-mean-time-to-resolve/index.md

 ---
-title: How to measure DevOps mean time to resolve
+title: How to measure DevOps mean time to recovery
-description: Find out why mean time to resolve has problems and what to do about it.
+description: Find out why mean time to recovery has problems and what to do about it.
 author: steve.fenton@octopus.com
 visibility: private
 published: 3020-01-01-1400